fahadaslamcust/news4gamers/README.md

 # Introduction
-Are you a gamer still unaware of the latest happenings in the gaming world?
-Don’t miss out!
-This app is designed to keep you updated with the freshest news and trends from the gaming industry.
-Whether you’re a casual player or a hardcore enthusiast, you’ll find the latest updates, announcements, and insights right here—all tailored for gamers like you.(Note: This app is not yet deployed, but stay tuned for updates as i work to bring you the ultimate source for gaming news!)
+Stay informed with the latest news, trends, and updates from the gaming industry.
+This application provides timely and relevant information to keep gamers up to date with important developments in gaming.
+Whether you are casual player or a hardcore enthusiast, this platform offers curated content to support your interests and keep you connected with the gaming world.
 # update 31 july 2025
 used better api from newsapi.org, added relevance in articles to use usability heuristics like
 1. Visibility of System Status